How To Get a C-10 License

 The Contractors State License Board gives you a few ways that you can prove your experience.

-The CSLB will want to see something more like: "Bill has worked with A/C and D/C wiring, 440V wiring, and underground wiring.
+"Bill has worked with A/C and D/C wiring, 440V wiring, and underground wiring.
 He has worked above and below normal elevation and has read phase rotation meters"

 What is the C-10 License?